 Symptoms of cyanide poisoning can occur rapidly.
 They can include shortness of breath and seizures, both of which can lead to loss of consciousness.

-Apple Seed Oil
+What About Apple Seed Oil?

 Apple seed oil is a byproduct of juice processing, and is made from the raw apple pomace.
 People use it for its fragrance, as well as to condition hair and calm skin inflammation.
 Some studies suggest that it’s also a good source of antioxidants and shows some potential as an anti-cancer agent.
 Another study found apple seed oil to be active against bacteria and yeast.
 The amount of amygdalin found in apple seed oil is generally very small.